etijskens/et-micc2/LINKS.rst

 * `Learning Python Test Automation <https://automationpanda.com/2020/11/09/learning-python-test-automation/amp/>`_
   These days, there’s a wealth of great content on Python testing.
 Here’s a brief reference to help you get started.
 * `How to write doctests in Python <https://www.digitalocean.com/community/tutorials/how-to-write-doctests-in-python>`_
+* `A Gentle Introduction to Testing with PyTest <https://bas.codes/posts/python-pytest-introduction>`_

 Debugging
 ---------